Updated May 2025

 Image quality comparison: 0.7m

-The result at 0.7m is exactly as expected: the Leica’s floating group allows perfect correction for spherical aberration, which in the Voigtlander causes some contrast loss.
+The result at 0.7m is exactly as expected: the Leica’s floating group allows ideal correction for spherical aberration, which in the Voigtlander causes some contrast loss.
 As a result, the Leica is slightly sharper wide open at 0.7m.
-The Voigtlander’s spherical aberration also causes a slight rearward focus shift here, though it’s not significant enough to really bother me.
+The Voigtlander’s spherical aberration also causes some minor focus shift.

 Despite the Voigtlander being worse than the Leica at 0.7m, it’s still completely usable even at f/1.5: